anynines/a9s-kubernetes-training/website/docs/docker/40-simple-web-app.md

 **Create a new `Dockerfile`**.

-Again we startwith a container image specification:
+Again we start with a container image specification:

     FROM ruby:2.5-alpine